We

 who is having a

-glass of orange juice out of a red glass.
+glass of orange juice out of a very red glass.

 Raising a ruckus about getting an